YY (Yue Yang Atelier YY)

 2022

-Researchcopyright @ Atelier YY 2025Research: The Upcycled Museum of Curiosities
+Sustainable Play - The Upcycled Museum of Curiosities

-What if waste could dream again — if the scraps we cast aside began whispering new worlds into being?
+— if the scraps we cast aside began whispering new worlds into being?

-This project, Upcycle Provocation, reimagines discarded objects as agents of storytelling, pedagogy, and play.
+Upcycle Provocation, reimagines discarded objects as agents of storytelling, pedagogy, and play.
 Through illustration and speculative design, it constructs a world where packaging becomes textile, waste becomes language, and imagination becomes a sustainable act.

 Rooted in early childhood creativity and material literacy, the work transforms upcycling from a process of repair into a philosophy of wonder — a way to think, learn, and design otherwise.

-01. MATERIAL LITERACYEvery object has a voice — we’ve simply forgotten how to listen.
+Every object has a voice — we’ve simply forgotten how to listen.

 Receipts, wrappers, and fragments of foil are not leftovers but syllables of a forgotten language.
 When scanned, layered, and collaged, they form a grammar of gloss, crease, and residue.
 Material literacy is the act of learning to read this texture — to see plastic as metaphor, packaging as poetry, waste as narrative.